ingkebil/development/git/README.md

 ## 1. Purpose
-This document offers an overview of themost important commands of Github and it is intended to be a quick start guide to work with Github repositories.
+This document offers an overview of the most important commands of Github and it is intended to be a quick start guide to work with Github repositories.

 ## 2. Download and setup